-There are few better feelings in the world than experiencing that newfound chemistry with someone you care about.
-In the early stages of a relationship, even the smallest touch or briefest eye contact is enough to send shockwaves through your body.
-This is what we usually call chemistry between people, or "the spark"—a twinkle in the eye, a skipped heartbeat, or flushed cheeks that indicate two people are connecting.
+There are few better feelings in the world than experiencing that newfound chemistry.
+In the early stages of a relationship, even the smallest touch or briefest eye contact is enough to send tingling shockwaves all over your body.
+This feeling is what we usually call chemistry between people, or "the spark"—a twinkle in the eye, a skipped heartbeat, or flushed cheeks that indicate two people are truly connecting.
 But is there a scientific explanation for what we assume to be the chemistry between two people?

 Meet the Expert

-Not to be confused with physical similarity, this trait refers to "matching each other on core attributes such as values, morals, beliefs, and life goals," explains Campbell.
+Not to be confused with physical similarity, this trait refers to "matching each other on core attributes, such as values, morals, beliefs, and life goals," explains Campbell.
 "These similarities are relatively stable and reflect who the person really is.
 People who are mismatched on values likely won't last long in a relationship together because these attributes are unlikely to change and dictate how people live their lives."

 Last, but certainly not least, physical attraction refers to perceiving one another as sexually desirable.
 "This characteristic is interestingly found to impact even friendship chemistry possibly because subconsciously, people are assessing the extent to which this person will help attract prospective mates," explains Campbell.
-"Friends facilitate romantic pairing (many people meet their spouse through friends), and so having attractive friends can also enhance the attractiveness of prospective romantic partners."
+"Friends facilitate romantic pairing (many people meet their spouse through friends) and so having attractive friends can also enhance the attractiveness of prospective romantic partners."